Free School Meals

 We would therefore like to encourage families to check whether they are eligible to receive free school meals.

-Claiming free school meals has never been easier; you simply need to complete the application form provided by Cambridgeshire County Council on the right hand side of this page.
-Alternatively, you can complete this online at http://www.cambridgeshire.gov.uk/freeschoolmeals.
+Claiming free school meals has never been easier; you simply need to complete the online form provided by Cambridgeshire County Council or use the paper copy on the right hand side of this page.

 You do not need to provide any paper proof of benefit.
 The system will automatically check your child's entitlement to free school meals.
 You will need to provide your surname, date of birth and your National Insurance number or National Asylum Seeker reference number.
 Once approved, Cambridgeshire County Council will check that you continue to qualify for free school meals on a regular basis, using the Secure Electronic Checking System.
 There is no need to reapply at the end of the school year.

-• Note: Where a parent is entitled to Working Tax Credit during the four-week period immediately after their employment ceases, or after they start to work less than 16 hours per week, their children are entitled to free school meals.
+- Working Tax Credit during the four week period immediately after your employment finishes or after you start to work less hours per week

 If you would like any assistance with claiming or wish to speak to us in confidence please contact the Finance office on Ext 244 who will be happy to help.